What Trauma Really Is

 "Understanding trauma isn't about proving anyone wrong or assigning blame.
 It's about finally telling the truth to yourself about how you got here."

-Along the way, many people feel a strong pull to set the record straight — with parents, relatives, caregivers, or anyone who played a harmful role in their history.
+Many people, once they start this work, feel a strong pull to set the record straight — with parents, relatives, caregivers, or anyone who played a harmful role in their history.
 Sometimes those conversations are healing, particularly when the other person is genuinely willing to listen, take responsibility, and make repair.
 But often they aren't.
 People become defensive, deny what happened, minimize it, or insist you are remembering incorrectly.
 When that happens, it doesn't mean your reality is wrong.
 It means they are not able — or not willing — to face it.
 Those are not the same thing, and the distinction matters.

 Your healing cannot be contingent on someone else admitting what they did.
 For some survivors, those conversations are genuinely unsafe.
 For others, they're simply impossible: people die, go silent, or remain so entrenched in their own version that no amount of clarity on your part will reach them.
 If their acknowledgment becomes a requirement for your progress, your healing gets held hostage by someone else's willingness to be honest.
 That is an unreasonable price.
 You have already paid enough.

 Some of the people who hurt you will never name what they did.
-They may never own it, acknowledge it, or even privately admit it to themselves.
 That is not yours to carry.
 What is yours are your memories, your body, your patterns, and your absolute right to believe your own experience.
+Your story does not require their signature to be true.

 Healing begins with understanding.
 And understanding begins the moment you give yourself permission to believe your own experience — even if no one who was there ever does.